agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 CITE), information reported by agents and civilians, civil agencies (e.g. the U.S. National Weather Service), to name just a few.
-Efficient integration, processing, filtering, and dissimination of this data is necessary to avoid the familiar problem of "swimming in data and drowning in noise" (CITE).
-This task is especially challenging in our setting because agents will often work with incomplete or out of date information, and different sources of the same data may be contradictory, e.g. first responders may receive contradictory reports about whether a structure is occupied.
+Efficient integration, processing, filtering, and dissimination of this data is necessary to avoid "swimming in data and drowning in noise" (CITE).
+This task is especially challenging because agents will often work with incomplete or out of date information, and different sources of the same data may be contradictory, e.g. first responders may receive contradictory reports about whether a structure is occupied.
 One promising trend in this space, which we briefly introduce in this section, is the development of sheaf theory as arguably the "canonical" mathematical model for data fusion (CITE).
-Sheaf theory provides a rigorous framework for discussing how heterogeneous sources of noisy data can be integrated into a coherent picture, and can quantify and measure how well this task is achieved.
+Sheaf theory provides a rigorous framework for discussing how heterogeneous sources of noisy data can be integrated into a coherent picture, and can formally measure how well this task has been achieved.

-We conclude in Section \ref{sec:conclusion} by recapping some of the main themes in this document and highlighting areas where design decisions must be made, ideally based on real-world experiments or simulations to assess system behavior under realistic conditions.
+We conclude in Section \ref{sec:conclusion} by recapping some of the main themes in this document and highlighting areas where design decisions at various levels must be made, ideally based on data collected from real-world conditions.

 \newpage
 #  Coordination Challenges in Disaster Response